EU demands justice for murdered Slovak journalist

 “The EU cannot accept that a journalist is killed for doing his job,” Tajani tweeted.
 “I call on the Slovak authorities to launch a thorough investigation with international support if needed for Jan Kuciak.
 As with Daphne Caruana Galizia, the European Parliament will not rest until justice is done.”

 Kuciak, 27, often reported on fraud cases involving business people connected to the ruling party and other politicians.
-He and his girlfriend were found dead on Sunday at his home, east of Bratislava.
+He and his girlfriend were found dead on Sunday at his home.

-His outlet’s German publisher, Axel Springer, condemned the “cruel assassination” of its journalist and Slovakia’s leaders promised to bring those responsible for the killings to justice.

-Reporting by Alastair Macdonald; @macdonaldrtr; editing by Philip Blenkinsop and Kevin Liffey
+His outlet’s German publisher Axel Springer condemned the “cruel assassination” of its journalist and Slovakia’s leaders promised to bring those responsible for the killings to justice.
+(Reporting by Alastair Macdonald; @macdonaldrtr; editing by Philip Blenkinsop)